Find out more about what people have been doing to raise money for Rape Crisis England & Wales.

 Megan Patel is will be taking part in a 50km walk on the Brecon Beacons

 September 2021 will see Megan undertaking this long trek, so far she has beaten her own original fundraising target by 184% to date.
-Despite the disappointment of this years event being cancelled, here she is continuing with her training and remaining committed to completing the event in a years time.
+Despite the disappointment of this event being postponed from its original intended date of Sept 2020, here she is continuing with her training and remaining committed to completing the event in several months time.

-Megan Ambridge is running the Windsor Women's 10K in September 2020
+Megan Ambridge & Olivia Ward successfully completed the Windsor Women's 10K in Autumn 2020

 Sam Scheibel has designed these fantastic Believe Women t-shirts, with a minimum 25% of profits coming to Rape Crisis England & Wales.